My Journey Into Programming

 By junior high, our school upgraded the lab from Apple IIs to amber-screened XTs.
 Thankfully there was one computer with a colour screen, plus our neighbours let me use their PC after school.
 Progressing from GW-BASIC to QBasic, I wrote my own remakes of Star Traders and Atlantis.

 In addition to lawn-mowing income, I earned money tutoring people with computers.
-When I had enough saved, I went to Programmers Guild to buy Turbo C 2.0.
+When I had enough saved, I went to Programmers Guild (a computer store in the city) to buy Turbo C 2.0.
 Unfortunately Turbo C wasn’t the most approachable:

 QuickBASIC 4.5 turned out to be a much better investment.